As more alleged design schematics

 and dummy models

-" leak online, one of the biggest questions remains the smartphone's actual launch date.
+of the "iPhone 8" leak online, one of the biggest questions remains the smartphone's actual launch date.
 Although some industry sources believe the tenth-anniversary iPhone will still launch in September -- perhaps in very short supply

 -- Japanese site Mac Otakara

 earlier this year suggested the OLED iPhone 8 would launch "very much" behind the the LCD models.

 Today, KGI Securities analyst Ming-Chi Kuo has published a report supporting the theory that Apple will debut the OLED iPhone in September, but the device will face "severe supply shortages" for some time.
 Kuo believes that production ramp-up on the OLED iPhone model won't begin until as late as October-November, two months later than previous ramp-ups in August-September.
 Similar delayed production rumors have been circulated by Bloomberg

 Kuo believes that this delay "won't undermine actual demand," as long as the iPhone 8 lives up to the hype, but the heaviest demand might be pushed back until as far as the first quarter of 2018, when the bulk of users could get their hands on the device according to Kuo.

 Production ramp up of OLED iPhone could be delayed to October-November (previously estimated to be August-September, as in previous years).
 That said, if new features, such as 3D sensing, can provide good user experience, a temporary supply shortfall won’t undermine actual demand, which may be deferred to 1H18.
 In that case, potential contribution starting late-2Q17 from OLED iPhone could be partially delayed by 3-6 months for related suppliers.